Xilinx/XilinxCEDStore/ced/Xilinx/IPI/Versal_CPM_QDMA_Accel_Sys_Design/Readme.md

 Note:
 This CED is only provided for hardware test flow.
 Simulation is not supported.

-## Block Diagram
+## System Architecture
-Following is the block diagram of various modules in the design.
+The block diagram below illustrates the architecture of the provided example design:
 ![image](https://github.com/user-attachments/assets/36f82093-7727-438d-983e-c01256f5fed5)

 Following is a brief description about the design.
  - The PL logic in the design is highlighted in Red boxes.
-This consists of
+This consists of the following components:
       - Example accelerator logic for MM/ST data path.
       - AXI-DMA IP for DMA transfer from DDR to PL.
-      - AXI-smart connect to connect from FPD NoC to PL, AXI-DMA to DDR and PL.
+      - AXI-smart connect for connect between FPD NoC to PL, AXI-DMA to DDR and PL.
       - DSC-Bypass suport for QDMA-ST mode.
-      - Generation of CMPT packet for C2H-ST DMA transfer with CPM5-QDMA IP.
+      - Generation of CMPT packet for C2H-ST DMA transfer using CPM5-QDMA IP.
-      - Descriptor fetch using DSC_CRDT interface of CPM5-QDMA IP.
+      - Descriptor fetch using the DSC_CRDT interface of CPM5-QDMA IP.
-      - User interrupt generation using usr_irq interface of CPM5-QDMA IP.
+      - User interrupt generation using the usr_irq interface of CPM5-QDMA IP.
- - QDMA inside CPM5 is enabled to perform the DMA transfer to/from host memory.
+ - QDMA within CPM5 is enabled to perform DMA transfer to/from host memory.
- - Both PCIe NoC ports from CPM5 block are connected to DDR through AXI-NoC.
+ - Both PCIe NoC ports from the CPM5 block are connected to DDR through AXI-NoC.
- - PCIe NoC1 port is connected to PMC peripherals.
-NoC remap is enabled in this path and address translation is enabled in both CPM5 and AXI-NoC IP.
+ - PCIe NoC1 port is connected to PMC peripherals. with NoC remap enabled in this path and address translation is enabled in both CPM5 and AXI-NoC IP.
- - Baremetal application running on APU accesses the AXI-DMA IP registers through FPD-NoC port.
+ - A Baremetal application running on APU accesses the AXI-DMA IP registers through the FPD-NoC port.
 ## Functional Description

 ### Address Remap
-Following snapshot shows address remap settings in AXI-NoC IP.
-This feature is used to access various register spaces of PMC, CPM, IPI peripherals are accessed using one of the PCIe BARs.
+The following snapshot shows address remap settings in the AXI-NoC IP.
+This feature is utilized to access various register spaces of PMC, CPM, and IPI peripherals through one of the PCIe BARs.

 ![image](https://github.com/user-attachments/assets/f87986cc-0573-445b-b74d-d42a28707a31)

-The table below provides different memory regions accessible through PCIe link.
-This table demonstrates two levels of address translations.
+The table below presents various memory regions accessible through the PCIe link.
+This table illustrates two levels of address translations.
-1. AXI-Bridge functionality available in CPM5 is used to translate PCIe BAR offset to different offsets accessible through PCIe NoC.
-PCIe BAR size is set to 128MB and PCIe base address is translated to 0x201_0000_0000.
+1. The AXI-Bridge functionality in CPM5 is used to translate PCIe BAR offset to different offsets accessible through the PCIe NoC.
+The PCIe BAR size is set to 128MB and the PCIe base address is translated to 0x201_0000_0000.
-2. Second translation is performed inside AXI-NoC.
-This translation matches the addresses coming from PCIe NoC port to the PMC, CPM, IPI peripherals address regions.
+2. The second translation occurs within the AXI-NoC.
+This translation aligns the addresses coming from the PCIe NoC port with the address regions of the PMC, CPM, IPI peripherals.
 ![image](https://github.com/user-attachments/assets/f3149479-af60-4212-9a53-e429ff10381b)

 ### MM Data flow
-Following flowchart describes the data path flow for Memory mapped mode of transfer:
+The following flowchart depicts the data path flow for the Memory mapped (MM) mode of transfer:
 ![image](https://github.com/user-attachments/assets/5370c0eb-e6d4-41e7-a7c4-b57103b5e106)

 ### ST Data flow
-Following flowchart describes the data path flow for Stream mode of transfer:
+The following flowchart illustrates the data path flow for Stream (ST) mode of transfer:
 ![image](https://github.com/user-attachments/assets/1a5882fa-b2c6-49ef-bb47-4188c082491c)